internetErik/gulp-htmlincluder/README.md

 #### Configure insert to use other text

-If you want to use ssi includes along with this, and so have the insert string follow that format there is an arguemtn to pass into the htmlincluder in gulp.
+If you want to use ssi includes along with this, and so have the insert string follow that format there is an argument to pass into the htmlincluder in gulp.

 Thanks to theSLY for suggesting this!